wagnertimo/wagnertimo.github.io/_posts/2017-05-05-R-and-Visualizations-Quick-Plots.md

 So now you should have a basic understanding to plot some quick graphs to get a first look into your data.
 I will try to continue this series with more detailed explanations on how to use the `ggplot2` package with the `ggplot()` function since this is more powerful for making expressive charts.

+The series continues with basics of [ggplot2 ...](../2017-06/R-and-Visualizations-The-Basics-ggplot2)